ibnbayo/ibnbayo/README.md

 Hello there!
 My name is Abdullahi and I'm a full-stack engineer at Univelcity.
 I built [Zazzani AI](https://zazzani.com), a groundbreaking multimodal AI tool that empowers entrepreneurs to build minimum viable products (MVPs) by integrating various AI models into a single user interface.
+The project was an instant hit, attracting hundreds of users, including a number of YC founders.

 ## Meta
 * Currently reading — Design Patterns: Elements of Reusable Object-Oriented Software